jallen2034/passwordKeeperSpringBoot/README.md

 - Full user registration and login.
 - Encryption of all users master passwords using Bcrypt and a salt being the users email address (like LastPass).
+- All user passwords stored in each users password vault are fully encrypted using AES.
+Each users master password (which is a hashed email + password using bcrypt) is used as a key to encrypt and decrypt all of the passwords in each users password vault.
+Better security, no more plaintext!
 - Added a limit on how many times a user can attempt ot login with an incorrect password.
 Lock out their account on too many attempts for 20 minutes.
 Preventing brute force attacks.
 - Email verification of user accounts upon creation.
 - Users can reset their master password via their email if they forget it.